jasa-acs/Bayesian-Uncertainty-Directed-Trial-Designs/README.md

 ### Abstract
 Examples and results in the article do not depend on external data.
-Parameters used in the simulation studies are available via the supplementary R file BUD_Simulations_JASA.R.
+Parameters used in the simulation studies are available via the supplementary R file `BUD_Simulations_JASA.R`.

 ### Availability
 Parameters used in the simulation studies are available via the supplementary R file